Strength affects the following:

 - Increases the chance of doing retaliatory headbutts when you are a minotaur.

 Dexterity is often more useful than strength.
-The bonus damage from strength is generally very minor in all but the most extreme cases, while boosting your evasion is helpful for any character.
-However, a high strength score can go a long way toward allowing you to cast spells or dodge attacks while wearing heavy armour.
+The bonus damage from strength is fairly minor, while boosting your evasion is helpful for any character.
+However, a high strength score can go a long way toward allowing you to cast spells or dodge attacks while wearing heavy armour, and significant boosts to strength (e.g. an artefact with +10 strength) will boost melee damage considerably.

-If your strength is ever reduced to 0 or lower, you will eventually suffer stat zero.
+If your strength is ever reduced to 0 or lower, you will suffer stat zero.

 Prior to 0.18, each weapon type had a strength weight that determined how much strength contributed to damage and accuracy.
 Now strength increases damage equally for all weapons, and does not affect accuracy.